Babaganoush07/ALS-PT19_vs_Photo_Transistor/README.md

 ## Usage
-Now you should be able to seee the difference between the two sensors, and be able to make a better decision for which one will work best for you.
+Now you should be able to see the difference between the two sensors, and be able to make a better decision for which one will work best for you.

 ## Project Status
 Project is: _complete_

 It looks like the Photo Transistor is more sensitive and more accurate for my needs.
 I do prefer the breakout board style of the ALS but it doesn't accurately represent the ambient light.